yegor256/blog/_posts/2014/apr/2014-04-13-no-obligations-principle.md

 "No Obligations" principle.

-In essence, for every team member, it says: if you don’t like the task assigned to you, don’t have time or you’re simply not in the mood &mdash; don't do it.
+In essence, for every team member, it says: if you don’t like the task assigned to you, don’t have time or you’re simply not in the mood&mdash;don't do it.

 You have no obligation to do anything.
 You're free to reject every second task that a project manager gives to you or even all of them.